alexa-pi/AlexaPi/README.md

 This is the code needed to Turn a Raspberry Pi into a client for Amazon's Alexa service, I have developed this against the Pi 2 but I see no reason it shouldn't run on the other models.
 Feedback welcome.
 ---

-##NOTE THIS BRANCH IS STILL WORK IN PROGERESS, the MASTER is still the recommended build
+##NOTE This branch is beta, the MASTER is still the recommended build

 ### Requirements